liveha/NMBU-BIO326/metaG_assembly.md

 Remember that you can always:
 * Check where you are (pathway directory) by typing `pwd`
 * List content in your directory by typing `ls` and `ls -l`
-* Change your directory usind `cd` , e.g. `cd /path/to/where/I/wanna/go/`
+* Change your directory using `cd` , e.g. `cd /path/to/where/I/wanna/go/`
 * Copy files using `cp`, e.g. `cp /path/to/myfile.fastq /path/to/new/directory/` or if you are in the directory you want to move the file to, simply `cp /path/to/file/myfile.fastq .`

 ## Obtain the fastq files

-The minKNOW software will by default aliquote and store the fast5 and subsequently the basecalled fastq sequences in chuncks of mulitple sequences based on total size. *These fastq files have already been concatinated to one file using `cat`.
-The sequences in the concatinated fastq file has then been filtered using `Filtlong`*
+The minKNOW software will by default aliquot and store the fast5 and subsequently the basecalled fastq sequences in chunks of multiple sequences based on total size. *These fastq files have already been concatenated to one file using `cat`.
+The sequences in the concatenated fastq file has then been filtered using `Filtlong`*

 _In brief_: You should make a directory for this metagenome-assembly session and copy the fastq file available here `/mnt/SCRATCH/bio326-21/MetaGenomeAssembly/GutMetagenome_filtered_rawReads.fastq.gz` to your newly generated directory.
 No prob, all done?
 Great, move to **Assembly**